hrushik09/simple-banking-system/README.md

 0. Exit

 #
-This program is based on the Simple Banking System project on [Jet Brains Academy](https://hyperskill.org).
+This program is based on the Simple Banking System project on [JetBrains Academy](https://hyperskill.org).